sillybytes/sillybytes/posts/legacy/2016/06/how-to-write-c-in-2016.md

 [Valgrind](http://valgrind.org/) is a *profiling* program with more than a few neat tricks up its sleeve.
-In contrast to *splint*, it will use your **executable program** to help you find memory leaks, make it faster and more correct.
+In contrast to *splint*, it will use your **executable program** to help you find memory leaks, make it faster and correct.

 When compiling your program use the `-g` compiler flag to include extra